Mathuran/MathuranSadagopanResume/Behavioural-guide/Meta.md

 1. “What project are you most proud of and why?” {Senior Level ans}
    1. > Reduced card testing and improved card validation security project
 ## Initiative
-1. “Tell me about a time when you wanted to change something that was outside your regular scope of work.”
+1. “Tell me about a time when you wanted to change something that was outside your regular scope of work.” {Junior-ish Level ans}
-2. Tell me about a time you had to step up and take responsibility for others {Junior-ish Level ans}
    1. > Situation: Felt that our team had tons of tribal knowledge and wikis were lacking
    2. > Task: Goal was to improve documentation of services and create new ones for common client issues
    3. > Action: Created the knowledge sharing session for the team and the wiki writing session
    4. > Result: Manager noticed that clients were having an easier time finding answers to problems they had.
 Also reduced time wasted in meetings
+2. Tell me about a time you had to step up and take responsibility for others
+   1. > Situation: During my Microsft internship we were working in small intern cohorts.
+   2. > Task: Many people didn't know what the agile development cycle is
+   3. > Action: I assigned the team a PM, scrum master and explained some agile methodology.
+   4. > Result: At first it was hard for people to follow but after a couple weeks of practice we got the hang of it.
 ## Able to work in an unstructured environment
 1. Tell me about a project or task that was ambiguous or under specified. {Senior Level ans}
    1. > Situation: Design a headless payment testing framework for QA testing.
 Essentially a tool to validate new backend features before the frontend is ready.